MetaMask/metamask-docs/wallet/reference/sdk-js-options.md

 <!--/tabs-->

-A map of RPC URLs to use for [read-only JSON-RPC requests](../how-to/use-3rd-party-integrations/js-infura-api.md).
+A map of RPC URLs to use for [read-only RPC requests](../how-to/use-3rd-party-integrations/js-infura-api.md).

 ### shouldShimWeb3